 The suitability of the Delphin built-in material files for inclusion in further validation was assessed based Experiment 2 (Section 4.3.2).
-The material files that best aligned with the measurement results were then chosen for compiling the anisotropic material files.
+The material files that best aligned with the measurement results here were then chosen for compiling the anisotropic material files.

 Some material definitions produced vastly different simulation results compared to the measurements (Figure 35).
 Simulations with most spruce material files from the built-in database resulted in a much greater MC than the measurements indicated.
 The electrical resistance-based measurements showed a maximum MC of 37 % and 16 %, where some simulations indicated over 100 %.
-The accuracy of the electrical resistancebased measurements decreased at MC values above the fibre saturation point, but the difference of about 100 percentage points could not be explained by the measurement method uncertainty alone, especially in the case of transverse grain direction, where also the results from the gravimetric measurements (Section 4.3.3) were notably smaller than the simulation results with some material files.
+The accuracy of the electrical resistancebased measurements decreased at MC values above the fibre saturation point, but the difference of about 100 percentage points could not be explained by the measurement method uncertainty alone, especially in the case of transverse grain direction, where also the gravimetric measurements did not show such high values (Section 4.3.3).